waterfront-bike-shop/bikeshopny/py_util/readme.md

 # Image Reducer

+Single File
+`python3 img_reducer_brm.py in/KHS-urban-xscape.jpg`

+Outputs to an /out folder

+jpg, webp, heif, aivf, gif, and more...

 - get the image file to Bike Rental Manager's specs for mobile
 - Image should be 1024 by 696px